-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

-NoSQL databases are all the rage these days and probably the preferred back-end for Node.js applications.
-But you shouldn’t architect your next project based on what’s hip and trendy, rather the type of database to be used should depend on the project’s requirements.
-If your project involves dynamic table creation, real time inserts etc. then NoSQL is the way to go, but on the other hand, if your project deals with complex queries and transactions, then a SQL database makes much more sense.
+NoSQL databases are rather popular among Node developers, with MongoDB (the “M” in the MEAN stack) leading the pack.
+When starting a new Node project, however, you shouldn’t just accept Mongo as the default choice.
+Rather, the type of database you choose should depend on your project’s requirements.
+If, for example, you need dynamic table creation, or real-time inserts, then a NoSQL solution is the way to go.
+If your project deals with complex queries and transactions, on the other hand, an SQL database makes much more sense.

-In this tutorial, we’ll have a look at getting started with the mysql module — a Node.js driver for MySQL, written in JavaScript.
-I’ll explain how to use the module to connect to a MySQL database, perform the usual CRUD operations, before examining stored procedures and escaping user input.
+In this tutorial, we’ll have a look at getting started with the mysql module — a Node.js client for MySQL, written in JavaScript.
+I’ll explain how to use the module to connect to a MySQL database and perform the usual CRUD operations, before looking at stored procedures and escaping user input.

-This popular tutorial was updated on 11.07.2017.
-Changes include updating to ES6 syntax, addressing the fact that the node-mysql module module was renamed, adding more beginner friendly instructions and adding a section on ORMs.
+This popular article was updated in 2020 to reflect current practices for using MySQL with Node.js.

 Quick Start: How to Use MySQL in Node

-Maybe you’ve arrived here looking for a quick leg up.
-If you’re just after a way to get up and running with MySQL in Node in as little time as possible, we got you covered!
+If you’ve arrived here looking for a quick way to get up and running with MySQL in Node, we’ve got you covered!

-Here’s how to use MySQL in Node in 5 easy steps:
+Here’s how to use MySQL in Node in five easy steps:

 - Create a new project:

-mkdir mysql-test && cd mysql-test
+mkdir mysql-test && cd mysql-test.

 - Create a